BF528/project-2-group-1/README.md

 # Repository Contents

-Provide a brief description of each script/code file in this repo, what it does, and how to execute it
+Contents of the repository are given below:

-Analyst: contains Analyst code for the project
+Analyst folder: contains Analyst results for the project.